davetron5000/angular-rails-book/app_overview.md

 # The Application We'll Build

-To frame all the setup we need to do to get an Angular app running with Rails, we'll build a simple application to manage recipes.
+To frame all the setup needed to get an Angular app running with Rails, we'll build a simple application to manage recipes.
 The application will simply be a store of recipes that can be searched.
 A recipe is simply a title and a set of instructions.